isabella232/polymath-sdk/docs/api/interfaces/entities.uniqueidentifiers-6.md

 # Interface: UniqueIdentifiers

-Properties that uniquely identify a Security Token Reservation
+Properties that uniquely identify an STO

 ## Hierarchy